silverstripe/silverstripe-fulltextsearch/docs/en/03_configuration.md

 you've just created, this will add `SearchableDataObject` and the text fields it has to the index.
 Now when you search on the site using `MySolrSearchIndex->search()`, the `SearchableDataObject` results will show alongside normal `Page` results.

+### ShowInSearch and getShowInSearch() filtering

+The fulltextsearch module checks the value of `ShowInSearch` on each object it operates against, and if this evaluates to `false`, the object is excluded from the index / results.
+You can implement a `getShowInSearch` method on your DataObject to control the way this is computed.
+This check happens in two places:

+a) When attempting to add the object to the search index (or update it)
+b) Before returning results from the search index.
+Note: this only applies to Solr 4 implementations.

+The second check is an additional layer to ensure that a result is excluded if the evaluated response changes between index and query time.
+For example, a getShowInSearch() implementation that filters out objects after a certain date might return `true` when the object is added to the index, but `false` when a user later performs a search.

+This filtering is applied to all Page (SiteTree) and File records since they have a ShowInSearch database column.
+This will also be applied to any DataObjects that have a ShowInSearch database column or a getShowInSearch() function.

+This is a compulsory check and there is no opt-out available.

+Note: If you implement a custom getShowInSearch() method on a Page, the database column 'ShowInSearch' will not be used and the 'Show In Search?' settings in the CMS admin found under Page > Settings will no longer work.
+Either incorporate the ShowInSearch column in your getShowInSearch() logic, or remove the field from the CMS to minimise confusion.

 ## Solr dev tasks